Ruv-And/rbasoundboard/README.md

 # RBA Soundboard app

-A web soundboard application that allows users to upload video/audio clips of funny moments, add titles and thumbnails, and play them back with audio effects (speed up/down, pitch shift, filters).
+A web soundboard application that allows users to upload video/audio clips of funny moments, add titles and thumbnails, and play them back with real time audio effects (speed and pitch modifications).
 Built as a distributed microservices system.
+React frontend, Java Spring Boot API with PostgreSQL, C++ audio processing service using FFmpeg and Rubberband with gRPC for high-performance audio manipulation, and Apache Kafka for asynchronous activity tracking.

 ## Start everything